Donald Tusk

-Tusk has been involved in Polish politics since the early 1990s, having founded several political parties and held elected office almost continuously since 1991.
-Tusk was one of the co-founders of the free-market-orientated Liberal Democratic Congress party.
-He entered the Sejm (lower chamber of Poland's parliament) in 1991, but lost his seat in the 1993 election which went badly for the Congress.

-In 1994, the Congress merged with the Democratic Union to form the Freedom Union.
-In 1997, Tusk was elected to the Senate, and became its deputy speaker.
-In 2001, he co-founded another centre-right liberal conservative party, Civic Platform (PO), and he was again elected to the Sejm, and became its deputy speaker.
+Tusk has been officially involved in politics since 1989, having co-founded multiple political parties, such as the free market–oriented Liberal Democratic Congress party (KLD).
+He first entered the Sejm in 1991 but lost his seat in 1993.
+In 1994, the KLD merged with the Democratic Union to form the Freedom Union.
+In 1997, Tusk was elected to the Senate and became its deputy marshal.
+In 2001, he co-founded another centre-right liberal conservative party, the PO, and was again elected to the Sejm, becoming its deputy marshal.
+Tusk stood unsuccessfully for President of Poland in the 2005 election and would also suffer defeat in the 2005 Polish parliamentary election.